jwongpha/WBS/README.md

 ### Gantt Chart View

-The timeline is now rendered with [jsGanttImproved](https://github.com/jsGanttImproved/jsgantt-improved), which is bundled in the `vendor` folder for offline use.
+The timeline is now rendered with [Frappe Gantt](https://github.com/frappe/gantt), which is included in the `vendor` folder for offline use.

 Use the drop-down next to the Gantt zoom buttons to switch between Month, Week, Day, Half Day and Quarter Day view modes.